 2.2.1 Single Mixed Refrigeration Cycle

-The basic process for the design will be taken from the work of Xu et al (2012) due to the lowest shaft power consumption found for an LNG production rate below 500 tonnes per day.
-The two-stage compressor and -the cooling process is illustrated below.
+The basic design process will be taken from the work of Xu et al. (2012) due to the lowest shaft power consumption found for an LNG production rate below 500 tonnes per day.
+The two-stage compressor and cooling process are illustrated below.

-Process constraints found for safe and stable operations are listed in Table 9.
-Initial design process parameter specifications (taken from Xu et al (2013)’s optimised results) to be applied are shown in Table 10.
+Table 9 lists process constraints found for safe and stable operations.
+Table 10 shows the initial design process parameter specifications (taken from Xu et al. (2013)’s optimised results) to be applied.
 Other process constraints will be specified as lower and upper bounds during optimisation.

-Initial process simulations will be conducted using process simulation software package, Aspen HYSYS.
-The objective of this exercise will be to establish what affect key decision variables (flow rate and composition of mixed refrigerants, partition temperature and operating pressures before and after compressors) have on other process parameters for given constraints.
-This is envisioned to give insight for the selection of process parameter search bounds and a better understanding of process operation before applying optimisation tools.
+Initial process simulations will be conducted using the process simulation software package Aspen HYSYS.
+The objective of this exercise will be to establish the effect of key decision variables (flow rate and composition of mixed refrigerants, partition temperature, and operating pressures before and after compressors) on other process parameters for given constraints.
+This is envisioned to give insight into selecting process parameter search bounds and a better understanding of process operation before applying optimisation tools.

 Parameter | Unit | Value | |